josemarcosrf/josemarcosrf/README.md

 #### What? 🤔

 - 🔭 I’m currently working on _Conversational AI_.
-Working on dialogue understanding and cross-lingual langauge understanding.
+Working on cross-lingual question-answering and langauge understanding for information retrieval.

-- 🔬 My researchs is now focused on unsupervised methods for dialogue learning.
+- 🔬 My researchs in NLP is now focused on unsupervised methods for Question Answering and retrieval in large textual corpus.
-   Looking into combining Reinforcement Learning, simulation and generational methods to dialogue understanding
+   Outside of NLP I am looking into Hierarchical, Open-ended Reinforcement Learning and skill discovery.

 #### Where & How? 🌍